Canadian Association of the Deaf

 Public Facilities in British Columbia with Assistive Listening Devices

-The Association of Visual Language Interpreters of Canada is a non-profit, professional association for interpreters whose working languages include a sign language.
+The Canadian Association of Sign Language Interpreters is a non-profit, professional association for interpreters whose working languages include a sign language.

 Western Association of Visual Language Interpreters